-Emma Hernan Exposes Underboob In Tiny Brown Bikini: Coconut Milk For My Empanadas’
+Emma Hernan Exposes Underboob In Tiny Brown Bikini: ‘Coconut Milk For My Empanadas’

 In the caption, Emma indicated that she was doing some research and development for her empanadas at Dorado Beach.
 Instagram users expressed their appreciation for all her hard work and her revealing two-piece.
 More than 8,600 hit the like button, and nearly 100 took the time to compose an uplifting comment.

-“Girl, you are beyond stunning!!! #goals” enthused one devotee.
+“Girl, you are beyond stunning!!! #goals” one devotee enthused.

 “You have the perfect body, and you are the perfect woman!
 Nice coconuts.
 Give us more,” a second fan wrote, including a coconut, flame, and red lips emoji to complete the thought.

 “You are absolutely incredible!
 Why not mix business with pleasure?
 It’s the ideal plan.
 Plus, your empanadas are delicious.
 I could eat them every single day.
-I can’t wait for more,” gushed a third follower, including thumbs up and palm tree emoji.
+I can’t wait for more,” a third follower gushed, including thumbs-up and palm tree emoji.

 “Look!
 It’s a goddess on the beach.
 Emma, you are so perfect and beautiful.
 The best dreams happen while you’re awake.
 It looks like lots of fun.
-Are you hiring, wondered a fourth Instagram user, who added hearts, sparkles, and flames.
+Are you hiring,” a fourth Instagram user wondered, adding hearts, sparkles, and flames.

 Emma has shared several photos of herself in bikinis with her social media fans recently.
-The Inquisitr previously reported that she showed off her physique in an azure two-piece while announcing a tasty new flavor for her food line.
+The Inquisitr reported that she showed off her physique in an azure two-piece while announcing a tasty new flavor for her food line.